 In the fall of 1972, the City of Virginia Beach Fire Department assumed primary firefighting duties from CBVRS, and the first paid city firefighters were quartered at Station 4.
 By the late 1980s, VBFD became the sole firefighting entity, and CBVRS provided ambulance and rescue squad capabilities.

 On August 22nd, 1976, CBVRS experienced it’s only Line of Duty Death when Assistant Chief Albert “Pappy” Benke experienced a medical emergency shortly after transporting a patient to the hospital.
-More information is located below in the “LODD” section.
+More information is located in the “LODD” section.

 In 2004, CBVRS removed the Squad Truck from service due to increasing costs and training requirements.
 Today, VBFD handles all technical rescue as well as firefighting while CBVRS handles EMS.